Willersey Village Travel & Transport

-(By at least 2019 the new Crossrail line will make onwards journey into London easier because of a new interchange at Reading.
-It will be known as the Elizabeth line.)
+From May 2022 the new Crossrail line will make onwards journey into London easier because of a new interchange at Reading.
+It will be known as the Elizabeth line.

 The trains heading out of London go to Evesham, Malvern, Ledbury and Hereford.
 You cannot buy tickets at Honeybourne Station so if you do not have a ticket, it is best once on the train, to fairly soon find the guard, and buy one.
 If you do go to Evesham to buy tickets, then its best to avoid the rush and go after 9.15am.

 If you cannot drive or find a lift, getting to and from Honeybourne Station is not totally easy.
 You could take a taxi, or walk along Buckle Street and dodge the traffic.
 There are footpaths across fields away from the traffic or you could cycle.
-There are a few buses each day but they go to Evesham and from there you would need to take another bus to Willersey - it would be better to stay on the train to Evesham!
+There are a few buses each day but they go to Evesham and from there you would need to take another bus to Willersey - it would be better to stay on the train to Evesham and then take the R4 bus!
 Other stations on bus routes connecting to Willersey are Moreton-in-Marsh, Cheltenham and Stratford-upon-Avon.

 You can view the live departure board at most stations like this one at Moreton in Marsh.
 The details link will tell you where that particular train is in real time.

 Trainline has the goal of making it easy to plan rail journeys and also get live train running times, accessibility, and facility info.

 The car park at Honeybourne Station is (unusually) currently free and there are stands to padlock your cycle.